fernandoandreotti/fecgsyn/README.md

 Gari Clifford (DES-OX).

 History
-FECGSYN is built upon the work from McSharry et al. and Sameni et al.
-The original code from McSharry et al. is available in MATLAB and in C on PhysioNet.
+FECGSYN is built upon the work from McSharry et al. [1] and Sameni et al. [2] The original code from McSharry et al. is available in MATLAB and in C on PhysioNet.
 The code developed by Sameni et al. is part of the OSET toolbox, also available online in MATLAB.
 Links to these work are available at: http://physionet.incor.usp.br/physiotools/ipmcode/

+[1] McSharry, Patrick E and Clifford, Gari D and Tarassenko, Lionel and Smith, Leonard A.
+A dynamical model for generating synthetic electrocardiogram signals.
+IEEE Transactions on Biomedical Engineering,  50(3) 2003.
+[2] Sameni, Reza, et al. Multichannel ECG and noise modeling: application to maternal and foetal ECG signals.
+EURASIP Journal on Advances in Signal Processing 2007 (2007).

 This program is free software: you can redistribute it and/or modify